newrelic/nri-snmp/README.md

 Metrics data is obtained by making SNMP GET requests for configured list of OIDs and SNMP walk requests for the configured list of SNMP tables.

+See our [documentation web site](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/snmp-monitoring-integration) for more details.

 ## Usage

 This is the description about how to run the SNMP Integration with New Relic